kikettas/Xamapod/README.md

 Optionally, you can specify both `-s` (subspecs) and `-l`(links to external sources, separated by commas) option.

+> Since **Swift** libraries are not officialy supported by Xamarin, the process of bulding these binding files is slightly different.
+First, you have to mark all the _classes/structs/enums_ that you want to expose to the binding library with the **`@objc`** attribute.
+After doing so, you can start using the tool.

 ### ObjectiveC pod

 When it finishes if the pod specified is an **ObjectiveC** pod, you will get an output like this: